AISKhalil/AStra/README.md

 `AStra` generates many output files providing the detailed characterization of the aneuploidy profile of the input cell line.
 Results of the analyzed cell lines were uploaded in **AStraResults** folder.

 >    **a.
-Aneuploidy characterization:** a text file contains the important features of aneuploidy profiel of the input BAM
+Aneuploidy characterization:** a text file containing the important features of aneuploidy profile of the input BAM
->    such as nearest ploidy, copy number reference, CE for each model, anueploidy spectrum, HS, CN State 0 percentage, Median
+>    such as nearest ploidy, copy number reference, CE for each model, anueploidy spectrum, homogeneity score, CN State 0 percentage, Median
 >    error, and Median correction factor.

 >    **b.
 Aneuploidy profile:** a narrowPeak BED format file of the approximated segmental anueploidy of the complete genome